• Corps, Regiments & Units

 We have 14 Regular and seven Reserve regiments.
 Go to their specific pages to learn more about them individually, as well as the diversity and scale of the Royal Artillery.

 Our family is as diverse as our equipment and capability.
-People from an array of cultures and social backgrounds operate our high tech equipment with professionalism.
+People from an array of cultures and social backgrounds operate our high-tech equipment with professionalism.

 The quality of a Gunner is achieved through investment in training and educating our soldiers; something we take great pride in.